py1u/py1u/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on my B.S. in Data Science + Business @ UC Riverside graduating in spring 2024 + Masters in Science in Artificial Intelligence @ NTU in spring 2025
-- 🌱 I’m currently interested in the field of machine learning and AI and its applications in healthcare.
+- 🌱 I’m currently interested in the field of machine learning and AI productization.
 - 👯 I’m looking to collaborate on machine learning projects and create AI powered business products, but full-stack development is great too!
 - 💬 Ask me about full-stack development, I'm working on a start up business as a software engineering lead, maybe we can work together 🥳
 - 📫 How to reach me: linkedin! www.linkedin.com/in/peter-lu1 or Instagram: peterr.lu :relaxed: